What users commonly report

 People often search for a live person, but account recovery is usually handled through issue-specific online flows rather than a general phone call.

-Most consumer recovery, login, hacked-account, disabled-account, and payment issues need the matching recovery or review path, not a broad phone-number search.
+Most consumer recovery, login, hacked-account, disabled-account, and payment issues need the matching recovery or review page, not a broad phone-number lookup.

 Choose the actual issue: hacked account, disabled account, login code, business access, or payment problem.
 Then use the page or form that matches it.